-The following are ISO management standards which are slated at this point to employ the Annex SL foundation:
+The following are ISO management standards that are slated, at this point, to employ the Annex L foundation:

 - ISO 9001:2015 (General Quality Management)

-And there are some sectors that have yet to decide upon implementing revisions based on Annex SL including:
+And there are some sectors that have yet to decide upon implementing revisions based on Annex L including: